Los Ingobernables de Japon: New Japan domination, Evil and Sanada's betrayals, and new additions (2019–2025)

-On January 4, 2024 at Wrestle Kingdom 18, Takagi lost the NEVER Openweight Championship back to Tama Tonga.
-Later that night, Takahashi lost the IWGP Junior Heavyweight Championship to El Desperado.
-In the main event, Naito defeated Sanada to win the IWGP World Heavyweight Championship.
-On April 6 at The following day, at New Year Dash!!, after L.I.J were defeated by Just 5 Guys, Naito was challenged by Sanada to a rematch, which he accepted.
-On February 24 at The New Beginning in Sapporo: Night 2, in the match series, L.I.J and Just 5 Guys were tied in a aggregate score of 2–2, with Tsuji defeating Yuya Uemura in a Hair vs. Hair match.
+On January 4, 2024 at Wrestle Kingdom 18, Takagi lost the NEVER Openweight Championship back to Tama Tonga and Takahashi lost the IWGP Junior Heavyweight Championship to El Desperado, but Naito defeated Sanada to win the IWGP World Heavyweight Championship.
+On February 24 at The New Beginning in Sapporo: Night 2, in the match series, L.I.J and Just 5 Guys were tied in an aggregate score of 2–2, with Tsuji defeating Yuya Uemura in a Hair vs. Hair match.
 In the main event, Naito successfully defended the IWGP World Heavyweight Championship against Sanada, thus winning the match series between both stables.
 At Sakura Genesis, Takagi defeated Evil to win the NEVER Openweight Championship.
 Later that night, New Japan Cup winner Tsuji unsuccessfully challenged Naito for the IWGP World Heavyweight Championship.
-On March 13 at Windy City Riot, Naito lost the IWGP World Heavyweight Championship to Jon Moxley.
+While Naito lost the title at Windy City Riot to Jon Moxley, he regained it at Forbidden Door.

 In May, three members of L.I.J took part in the 2024 Best of the Super Juniors with Bushi and Titán wrestling in Block A and Takahashi in Block B, with all three failing to advance from their blocks.
 On June 9 at Dominion 6.9 in Osaka-jo Hall, Tsuji, BUSHI and Takahashi defeated Hiroshi Tanahashi, Toru Yano and Boltin Oleg to win the NEVER Openweight 6-Man Tag Team Championship, before losing it back to them on June 16 at New Japan Soul; Night 1.
 Also at New Japan Soul, Takagi lost the NEVER Openweight Championship to Henare.
-On June 30, at Forbidden Door, Naito defeated Jon Moxley to win back the IWGP World Heavyweight Championship for the second time.

 On August 18, Tsuji was defeated by Zack Sabre Jr. in the finals of the G1 Climax 34.
 On September 29 at Destruction in Kobe, Takagi defeated Henare to win the NEVER Openweight Championship.
 On October 14 at King of Pro-Wrestling, Naito lost the IWGP World Heavyweight Championship to the G1 Climax winner Zack Sabre Jr.